mastermind17/Programacao-Internet-Part-1/README.md

 You will need an api key in order to execute this application.
 Mine was removed before this source code was made public.

 This application was made using the Node.Js framework and tries to demonstrate the usage of it.
-It had the amazing contribution of [@HenriqueCalho](https://github.com/HenriqueCalho).
+It had the amazing contribution of Pedro Gabriel.

 ## How did we solved it